A group of people hold up artwork made from colored construction paper.

 Professional Development

-Participate in programming for educators where you’ll get the content knowledge and confidence to teach with primary sources at The Huntington.
-Join the Teacher Advisory Panel to help guide, pilot, and evaluate our education programs.
+Participate in programming for educators where you’ll connect with experts and peers and get the content knowledge and confidence to teach with primary sources from The Huntington’s collections.
+Workshops feature botanical, art, and library collections and follow object-based learning and scientific inquiry pedagogy.

 Subscribe to the educator enewsletter